-The bright, ripe red fruit character of the 2017 J. Lohr Gesture Zinfandel is reflective of the terroir of Paso Robles.
-Briary raspberry and dried cherry flavors are overlaid with notes of toasted hazelnut.
-This wine has medium palate weight and a zippy acidity that leaves ripe fruit and tobacco on the finish.
+The jammy, ripe red fruit character of the 2018 J. Lohr Gesture Zinfandel is reflective of the terroir of Paso Robles.
+A medium-weight wine with a spark of briary raspberry and dried cherry flavors that are persistent on the palate.

 Paso Robles, San Luis Obispo County, California

 Greatest fruit intensity in the first three years, but can be cellared for 8 to 10 years.10 Years